Representing the global tantalum & niobium industries

 - Managed by an Executive Committee representing all segments of the industry.

 - Increase awareness and promote the remarkable properties of tantalum and niobium.

 - Organize a general assembly of the membership in October each year for business and technical presentations.
 The location is chosen so that a tour of a member company or industry associated facility in the area may be included in the programme.
 Guests may attend.

 - Organize a longer symposium in October about every five years for business and technical presentations, sometimes with a tour of a member company or industry associated facility in the area.

-- Publish a quarterly Bulletin, in electronic format.
+- Publish a semi-annual Bulletin, in electronic and printed format.

 - Collect from the members (via an independent company to ensure confidentiality), statistics on raw material production, processors' receipts and product shipments, and capacitor producers' receipts for tantalum, while for niobium raw material production and processors' product shipments are collected.
 Report consolidated data to the membership on a quarterly basis.